Business Litigation Attorney Columbus, Ohio

 Business torts are non-contractual damages and typically involve negligence, slip-and-falls, or interfering with business relationships.
 Although business torts can be difficult to win, they allow for punitive damages, which means that those who do win will win big.
 Don’t set yourself up for a loss that could put you out of business.
 Engage an experienced business attorney early on to prepare you for litigation like this and to guide you through successfully.

 Employees do not like to be fired, and many will file a lawsuit afterwards.
 Employees most commonly sue for non-payment of wages, discrimination, or breach of an employment contract.
 Many employers hire people intending them to be independent contractors, and so they don’t pay overtime.
 However, the employers often don’t know or follow Ohio law regarding how to establish an independent contractor relationship.
 This results in terminated employees suing for overtime payment and employers being potentially liable, even though overtime was never intended.
 This is just one problem a quality business lawyer can solve for you at the outset your employment relationships.
-Please contact a business lawyer before hiring anyone, and make sure to have an employment contract reviewed by a professional.
+Please contact a Columbus, Ohio business litigation attorney before hiring anyone, and make sure to have an employment contract reviewed by a professional.
+For more information, or to start protecting your business, contact me today.